frenck/spook/documentation/integrations.md

 ### Enable polling for updates

-Enable integration polling of a single integration instance by its {term}`config entry <config entry>`.
+Enable integration polling of a single integration instance by its {term}`integration entry <integration entry>`.

 Some integrations frequently poll for updates.
 In some cases, it can be helpful to enable this just temporarily.
 For example, in case you are not at home and want to stop polling on an integration that consumes a paid API and want to turn it back on again when you are back.